 This way you can easily determine the measurement by looking at your digital screen just like every other measurement.
 This measurement feature is highly essential especially in designing a building scale for larger items as well as working with small objects.

-5. Difference Measurement
+5. Difference Measurement With Digital Caliper

 In order to carry out a difference measurement, the first step is to close the calipers and press the zero button.
 It’s just like the other measurement processes.
 Next, using any of the measurement methods already mentioned in this post, take your first measurement.